Akka Thangai

 Akka Thangai is a 1969 Indian Tamil-language legal drama film, directed by M. A. Thirumugam and produced and screenplay done by Sandow M. M. A. Chinnappa Thevar.
-The dialogue was written by Aarudoss and the story was written by Poovai Krishnan respectively.
+The dialogue was written by Aaroor Dass and the story was written by Poovai Krishnan respectively.
 Music was by Shankar–Ganesh.
 It stars Jaishankar, K. R. Vijaya and Sowcar Janaki.
 The film was released on 28 February 1969.
 It was remade in Telugu as Akka Chellelu (1970).

 Plot

-Janaki, a woman, sacrifices everything to make her younger sister, Vijaya, an advocate.
+A poor, struggling city-dweller woman named Janaki sacrifices everything to make her younger sister, Vijaya, an advocate.
 However, fate turns Vijaya against her sister's husband in a murder case.